changminbark/golms/README.md

 # golms

 A Local Model Server Interface written in Go for managing and interacting with LLM model servers.
-This was initially built as a challenge for myself to code a useful tool in Go during a 6-hour flight with limited internet access.
+This was initially built as a challenge for myself to code a useful tool in Go during a 6-hour flight with limited internet access (Chang Min).

 ## Overview